 The Hopewell and Oneota people were the first civilizations and the area’s first farmers; however, the Oneota moved away in 1685 when explorers came through.
 About 85 earthen mounds, remnants of a large village, once existed just west of the Hwy 16-61-14 intersection.

 Cameron was a successful businessman with vast land holdings in La Crosse and La Crescent for his lumber business.
-Unlike La Crosse, La Crescent had no natural port on the Mississippi, which made the town slow to settle since people had to ferry over.
+La Crescent, unlike La Crosse, had no natural port on the Mississippi, which made the town slow to settle since people had to ferry over.
 Cameron tried to remedy the situation by digging a canal over to La Crescent intending to change the course of the Mississippi so it would go past La Crescent instead of La Crosse.
 Sadly, he died ten weeks short of its scheduled completion.
-The canal was never finished, but it is still visible.
+The canal was never finished, but maps of that era show the canal.

 Naming the Town

 La Crescent, originally called “Camerons” after Peter Cameron, was renamed “Manton” a few years later by the Gillett brothers, William and Harvey, to whom Cameron had given the downtown land if they would clear it and plat a town.
 A few years later, land speculators from Kentucky—the Kentucky Land Company—bought the Manton land and built 12 of the original houses in the town.
 Thinking they needed a more romantic sounding name to entice settlers to come here, they renamed the town “La Crescent.”
 The reasons for the name were not recorded, but locals believe the name symbolizes the crescent shape of the bluffs around the town and the bend of the Mississippi River around it.

 First One Apple Tree…